rowak/nanoleaf-desktop/README.md

 - Discover new scenes and plugins created by other Nanoleaf users
 - Control devices from a computer outside your local network
 - Ambient lighting with two modes, customizable capture zones, and multi-monitor support
+- Spotify integration to sync your lights with your music (works *without* rhythm module)
 - Custom dark modern UI

 ## Ambient Lighting